rune/rune/docs/docs/how-it-works/existing-game.md

 ### Approach 2: Manual Setup

+This approach requires you to be careful, especially if you're using TypeScript as you will need to update your TypeScript setup to export a `logic.js` file.
+If you still like to do the setup manually, here's how you do it:

 1. Create a file called `logic.js` that has all [game logic](../quick-start#game-logic) and calls `Rune.initLogic()`
 2. Create a file called `client.js` that's responsible for [rendering](../quick-start#rendering) and calls `Rune.initClient()`
 3. Load the SDK and the two files mentioned above in your `index.html` in the following order: